openvinotoolkit/openvino/docs/install_guides/configurations-for-ncs2.md

    These steps are required only if you want to perform inference on Intel® Neural Compute Stick 2 powered by the Intel® Movidius™ Myriad™ X VPU.

    To perform inference on Intel® Neural Compute Stick 2, the `libusb` library is required.
-You may build it from the `source code`_ or install it using the macOS package manager you prefer: `Homebrew`_ , `MacPorts`_ or other.
+It may be build from the `source code`_ or installed by using the macOS package manager you prefer: `Homebrew`_ , `MacPorts`_ or other.

    .. _source code: https://github.com/libusb/libusb